sarahhapin/profile/README.md

 Hi, I'm Sarah!

-Student at Polytechnic University of the Philippines - Sta.
-Mesa, Manila Studying Diploma in Information Technology
+Student at Polytechnic University of the Philippines

+Studying Diploma in Information Technology

 Currently taking Advance Programming (Python)